The state pension is a qualifying benefit provided by the UK government.

-If you are self-employed then you are responsible for declaring your income and paying National Insurance.
+If you are self-employed, you are responsible for declaring your income and paying National Insurance.

-If you did not pay enough National Insurance over the last six years, you can usually pay a lump sum to make up the difference.
+If you haven’t paid enough National Insurance over the past six years, you can usually pay a lump sum voluntary contribution to make up for the missing years.

-You can start claiming your State Pension after you reach State Pension age - currently 66.
+You can start claiming after you reach the state pension age - currently 66.

-You do need to actively claim once you pass pension age, however.
-If you don't your pension will be automatically deferred.
+You do need to claim once you reach pensionable age, however.
+If you don't, your pension will automatically be deferred.

-If you defer your State Pension, you could get larger payments when you do start claiming as a result.
+If you defer your state pension, you could get larger payments when you do start claiming.

-However, you will need to live long enough for the extra payments to make up for the ones you deferred, and should be aware that the increased payments could be be subject to tax.
+However, you will need to live long enough for the extra payments to make up for the ones you deferred, and the increased payments could be subject to tax.